"False"

 Reading instructions: Reading instructions: Chapter 8.
 Consumer Analysis, pp.149-155 and Chapter 10.
 Allocation of Resources, pp. 177-184

-Larréché, J.-C. and Gatignon, H. (2018) Participant Handbook.
-StratX International (available from Umeå School of Business and Economics)
+Larréché, J.-C. and Gatignon, H. (2023) Digital Markstrat.
+Participant Handbook.
+StratX Simulations (available from Umeå School of Business, Economics and Statistics)

 Module 4